Gainium Logo

 Keep the following in mind:

 1. Past results are not indicative of future results.
-Just because a strategy performed well over a period of time, it doesn't mean that it will continue to do so in the future.
+Just because a strategy performed well over some time, it doesn't mean that it will continue to do so in the future.
 Markets are dynamic, and the conditions may change at any time.

-3. Backtesting software uses ohlc candles to backtest, but this can be problematic because it does not take into account the order book and how different orders would have been filled at different prices.
-The greater the time-frame, the greater chance that inaccuracy could happen.
+3. Backtesting software uses ohlc candles to backtest, but this can be problematic because it does not consider the order book and how different orders would have been filled at different prices.
+The greater the time frame, the greater the chance of inaccuracy.

-Moreover, while sometimes backtesting can give better than actual trading results, it does not give worse results than actual trading.
-This means that if a strategy has poor performance on a backtest, it would have definitely performed poorly in actual trading.
+Moreover, while backtesting can sometimes give better results than actual trading, it does not give worse results than actual trading.
+If a strategy performs poorly on a backtest, it would have performed poorly in actual trading.
 Therefore, backtesting is a good first-pass filter, helping you avoid using underperforming strategies.

 When backtesting a crypto trading bot, there are a few things to keep in mind: